Willis Tower: Climbing

 On May 25, 1981, Dan Goodwin, wearing a homemade Spider-Man suit while using suction cups, camming devices, and sky hooks, and despite several attempts by the Chicago Fire Department to stop him, made the first successful outside ascent of the tower.
 Goodwin was arrested at the top after the seven-hour climb and was later charged with trespassing.
 Goodwin stated that the reason he made the climb was to call attention to shortcomings in high-rise rescue and firefighting techniques.
 After a lengthy interrogation by Chicago's District Attorney and Fire Commissioner, Goodwin was officially released from jail.

-In August 1999, French urban climber Alain "Spiderman" Robert, using only his bare hands and bare feet, scaled the building's exterior glass and steel wall all the way to the top.
+In August 1999, French urban climber Alain Robert, using only his bare hands and bare feet, scaled the building's exterior glass and steel wall all the way to the top.
 A thick fog settled in near the end of his climb, making the last 20 stories of the building's glass and steel exterior slippery.

-Annually, since 2009, the Willis Tower has hosted SkyRise Chicago, the world's tallest indoor stair climb, as a charity event benefiting Shirley Ryan AbilityLab, where participants can (legally) climb the Willis Tower's 103-story staircase.
+Since 2009, the tower has hosted SkyRise Chicago, a race to the top of the tower's 103-story staircase, as a charity event benefiting Shirley Ryan AbilityLab.